Jain-Sunaina/-100-days-coding-challange/README.md

 Problem Statement: A person wants to determine the most expensive computer keyboard and USB drive that can be purchased with a give budget.
 Given price lists for keyboards and USB drives and a budget, find the cost to buy them.
 If it is not possible to buy both items, return -1.

+📌 Day 25: Angry Professor

+Problem Statement: A Discrete Mathematics professor has a class of students.
+Frustrated with their lack of discipline, the professor decides to cancel class if fewer than some number of students are present when class starts.
+Arrival times go from on time (arrivalTime<=0) to arrived late (arrivalTime>0).

+Given the arrival time of each student and a threshhold number of attendees, determine if the class is cancelled.